 - Pirate Girl: All of them, since they're Gerudos, and as such they're a One-Gender Race.

 - Smoke Out: How they exit after Link defeats them.

 - Suspiciously Similar Substitute: Their captain, Aveil, is one of Nabooru's Dragon from Ocarina of Time.

 - Too Dumb to Live: Their attempt in infiltrating the Great Bay Temple, which is obviously surrounded by a giant water tornado that drags them away.

-- Would Hurt a Child: The pirates that attack Link every time he get close to a Zora Egg openly express how much they look forward to fighting him.
+- Would Hurt a Child: Aveil, who attacks Link every time he get close to a Zora Egg and openly expresses how much she looks forward to fighting him.

 The Indigo-Gos and the Zoras